RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 | External-to-External | 3,227       | 0.4%       |
 | Total Person Trips   | 773,567     | 100.0%     |

+There are estimated to be an average of 773,567 daily person trips (Table 7) in the Chittenden County model region for the 2015 base year.

-<span id="_Toc491103350" class="anchor"></span>Table : Daily Internal
-Person Trip Attraction Rates
+Table : Daily Internal Person Trip Attraction Rates

 The total regional trip productions by purpose were compared to the trip rates extracted from the 2009 NHTS Add-On survey data that was purchased by CCRPC.
 The figure below compares the NHTS rates (trips per household) to the total regional trips estimated by the Version 4 travel model.
 While the overall Version 4 travel model trips per household are lower than the NHTS survey, they are in line with observed trips per household from the 2016 rMove™ survey, which noted approximately 85% of all respondents completed 8 trips per day or fewer.

 | Purpose   | NHTS     | Model    |
 |-----------|----------|----------|